Oxford Vascular Study

 The purpose of the Oxford Vascular Study is to find out how common vascular disease (e.g. heart attacks, strokes, transient ischaemic attacks (TIA) and other circulatory problems) is in Oxfordshire, and how it affects people’s lives.
 The study is unique in the world in studying all these types of vascular disease at the same time and in the same population.
 Our aim is to improve understanding of these conditions, and how to better treat patients.

-We have been recruiting patients with vascular diseases to OxVasc since 2002.
-The GP practices we work with refer patients suspected of suffering a TIA or minor stroke to our rapid-access clinic, where a specialist doctor will clinically assess the patient, and a range of investigations may be performed.
-Treatments, if necessary, will be initiated.
+We have been recruiting patients with vascular diseases to OxVasc since April 2002.
+The GP practices we work with refer patients suspected of suffering a TIA or minor stroke to our rapid-access clinic, where a specialist doctor will clinically assess the patient, arrange investigations and initiate treatment if necessary.
 Information is gathered as part of this clinical service in order to help answer our research questions.
-For patients who have had larger strokes necessitating admission to hospital, a member of our team will visit them to discuss joining the study.
+For patients who have had a stroke requiring admission to hospital, a member of our team visits them to discuss joining the study.

-After an initial assessment, we see patients at various stages up to 10 years after their event, to see how they are recovering, and to ensure they are on appropriate treatment for prevention of future strokes.
+After an initial assessment, we see patients at various stages up to 10 years after their event, to see how they are recovering and to ensure they are on appropriate treatment for prevention of future strokes.
 By collecting information from patients over a long period of time, we can track how the need for healthcare is changing, both for individuals and the population as a whole.
 See below to find out what we do with the information we collect about you.
-So far we have published over 200 academic papers with results of our research.
-Our findings have already changed how people are assessed and treated after a TIA or stroke, both in the UK and around the world.
+So far we have published over 300 academic papers with results from our research.
+Some of these findings have already changed how people are assessed and treated after a TIA or stroke, both in the UK and around the world.

 Our research questions